fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/BasicComponentCreation-Components.md

 ---

 Regardless of which grade of component you use, the basic structure will be the same.
-We'll use the simplest grade, a **little component**, to illustrate what this structure is.
+We'll use the simplest grade, a plain **component**, to illustrate what this structure is.
 In future pages explaining other grades, you'll see the same principles.

 The definition of a component involves two things: